Sep 8, 2017

 Santorini in Greece is immediately recognisable for it’s picture-perfect white and blue coloured cliffs and stunning sunsets — it’s no wonder it is one of the most popular islands in the world.
 Santorini is actually a group of islands which are essentially what remains after a series of extensive volcanic eruptions from the still active volcano.
 The main island of Thira is the crescent-shaped island where you will find the famous village of Oia where all the tourists flock.

-This travel diary is a bit unlike all our others, seeing as we did not leave this destination with any foot injuries from walking so much!
+This travel diary is a bit unlike all our others, considering we did not leave this particular destination with any foot injuries from walking so much!
 We were staying with friends and decided to really enjoy relaxing at our villa as much as possible.
 I think we did it the right way though.
 A relaxing holiday was much needed and the views kept us preoccupied for hours.

 Santorini is that kind of destination.
 Come ready to relax and gawk at the views — they are unlike anything in this world!